proxpero/proxpero.github.io/about.md

 {% endhighlight %}
 And if you ever went to a Sears in the local mall where they sold personal computers and you saw some lewd statement repeating down the screen, then I may owe you an apology.

-I remember a fat 3-ring binder of information related to BASIC programming with listings in the back that I typed into the computer, but the most profound early education in software development I received as a kid came from [the Micro Adventure book series](https://en.wikipedia.org/wiki/Micro_Adventure), which I drank like water.
+I remember a fat 3-ring binder of information related to BASIC programming with listings in the back that I typed into the computer, but the most profound early education in software development I received as a kid came from [the Micro Adventure book series](https://en.wikipedia.org/wiki/Micro_Adventure).
+I was not yet a great reader of books, but I drank these like water.

 <a href="https://en.wikipedia.org/wiki/Micro_Adventure"><img src="https://upload.wikimedia.org/wikipedia/en/0/08/Micro_adventure_book_cover.jpg"/></a>

 The premise was that you were this elite hacker, and as part of a small team you stopped evil thugs from destroying the world.
 When the plot called for a message to be decoded or a robot gun to be controlled remotely, then you fired up your "micro" and typed in the program printed right there in the text, thus saving the day.
 [Wikipedia](https://en.wikipedia.org/wiki/Micro_Adventure) agrees that the programs were awesome.
 I learned big two lessons.
 That you can create program to solve a problem and when you do that and it actually works, it is a tremendous rush.
 And that there is an insuperable frustration involved in debugging intractable programs.

 Besides these, I don't remember much else.
 I didn't get magazines with programs in the back and there was no internet.
-I loved these books but I didn't have the wit to research other similar things.
+I loved these books but I didn't have the wit to research other similar resources.

 The biggest original project I remember was basically a calculator that would read a math expression from the keyboard and display it in enormous type across the screen along with the answer.
 My dad was impressed and said I might be able to sell the program to a school.
 I couldn't tell if he was being serious.